 Did Santa visit you this year?
 If you are like most American families you probably found several gifts under the tree that require cords, cables, or batteries.
-I have gathered up some life hacks that will allow to keep your electronic clutter under control without spending tons more money.
+I have gathered up some life hacks that will allow you to organize your electronics without spending tons more money.

-BINDER CLIP CORD ORGANIZATION – BLUE I STYLE: Each new device in the house means a new cord or cable.
-Identify each cable with its own patter of washi tape (did you know you can get decorative tape at the dollar store) and corral it in a binder clip.
+Each new device in the house means a new cord or cable.
+Identify each cable with its own pattern of washi tape (did you know you can get decorative tape at the dollar store) and corral it in a binder clip.

 For more dollar store organizing tips, check out these posts: